tenuo-ai/path_jail/README.md

 This library validates paths.
 It does not hold file descriptors.

-There is a **TOCTOU (time-of-check time-of-use)** race condition.
-If an attacker has write access to the jail directory, they could swap a directory with a symlink between validation and use.

 **Defends against:**
 - Logic errors in path construction
 - Confused deputy attacks from untrusted input